Demographic history of Bosnia and Herzegovina: Migrations and other

 Throughout the 15th–19th centuries there were many demographic changes.
 Frequent wars, religious persecutions, rebellions, uprisings, taking of children as tribute, high tributes, high taxes, years of bad crops, epidemics, violence, and oppression have caused a high mortality rate and suffering of the whole population and instigated the migration flows that changed the ethnic structure of the population.
 So, with arrival of Ottoman Empire coincided with the process of Christian population emigration from these regions, which has remained the main feature of the demographic development of the population of Bosnia and Herzegovina until the present day.
 At the same time, intense internal shifting of the population together with recurrent migrations and also immigrations changed the distribution of some ethnic groups in Bosnia and Herzegovina in the Ottoman period.
 The later stages saw particularly Muslim migrations from the region.

+Bosnia and Herzegovina has hosted many civilizations throughout history, including the Roman Empire, the Byzantines, the Hun Turks, and the Ottoman Empire.

 In the Bosnia proper the population started to move out first from lower regions (Posavina and the river valleys) and then from highlands.
 The most intensive migration flows originated in the karst Dinaric regions of Herzegovina and western Bosnia.
 For centuries, the population from these regions, mostly Christian, headed towards surrounding countries):